2.2 Summary of Material Accounting Policies

 Cost of inventories comprises of cost of purchase, cost of conversion and other costs including manufacturing overheads net of recoverable taxes incurred in bringing them to their respective present location and condition.

-in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.
+Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.

-2.2.6 Impairment of Non Financial Assets -Property, plant & Equipment and Intangible Assets
+2.2.6 Impairment of Non Financial Assets - Property, plant & Equipment and Intangible Assets

 The Company assesses at each reporting date as to whether there is any indication that any Property, Plant and Equipment and Intangible Assets or group of Assets, called Cash Generating Units (CGU) may be impaired.
 If any such indication exists, the recoverable amount of an asset or CGU is estimated to determine the extent of impairment, if any.
 When it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the CGU to which the asset belongs.